1. Who should apply?

 8. What is the program Attendance Policy?

 Our Expectation is that participants will come to all sessions of the Process Learning Group and didactic teachings unless there are extenuating circumstances.
 We make reasonable efforts to work something out with those who let us know ahead of time about unavoidable conflicts.
+It is recommended to avoid additional commitments and trainings during the Group Therapy Training Program year.

 9. Do my groups have to be psychodynamic?